AbduazizLDN/mind-garden/README.md

 - Practice front-end web development using modern **HTML** and **CSS** techniques and frameworks like Bootstrap.
 - Apply UX and accessibility principles.

+## Ai Utilisation
+- Created a Nav bar and used Ai to help format it better